litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Input sanitization is important, and the size of the input is one aspects of it, you should never overlook it as it can lead to nasty behaviors.
-You may think that "it will never happend, to have a blog post title larger than 65536 characters", but an attacker *will* think of this case, and **break** your code.
+You may think that "it will never happen, to have a blog post title larger than 65536 characters", but an attacker *will* think of this case, and **break** your code.